ahmaazouzi/js_good_parts/README.md

 - Js has the block syntax but a block has no scope which is weird for those coming the c-like languages.
 To avoid problems related to scope-less blocks, declare all variables at the top of a function isntead right before they are used.

 ### Semicolon Insersion:
+- To avoid erroneous semicolons inserted by JavaScript, use the k&r style of ‘{‘ Insersion.
+Insert ‘{‘ at the lens of the line instead of the beginning of the next line.

+### Reserved Words:
+- They can only be used as keys in objects with bracket notation while quoted.

+### Unicode
+- Unicode uses now can use a pair of 16-bit characters to represent one character, while js is still restricted to 16-bit characters.
+Confusion arises between js which thinks that pair is two distinct characters.

 ## Appendix B: Bad Parts